Basement Conversion Cost

 Extending underground also brings some additional headaches, namely due to the fact that the new living space will often be under the water table level.

-So when building a basement is it important to understand that every building is different and as a result, there are a number of options when if comes to waterproofing.
+So when building a basement, it's important to understand that every building is different and, as a result, there are a number of options when it comes to waterproofing.

 The type of waterproofing membrane that is most suitable for your basement conversion will be determined by the anticipated water flow rate.